void-linux/void-docs/src/config/locales.md

 For a list of currently enabled locales, run

 ```
-locale -a
+$ locale -a
 ```

 ## Enabling locales

-To enable the locale `xxxx`, un-comment or add the relevant line in `/etc/default/libc-locale.conf` and run
+To enable a locale, un-comment or add the relevant line in `/etc/default/libc-locales` and run

 ```
 # xbps-reconfigure -f glibc-locales